Notes on spending your one life.

 The average human lifespan is roughly 4,000 weeks.
 Here's how that number is calculated, why weeks are the right unit, and what to do with it.

 How Many Days Have I Been Alive?
-A Simple Way to Count
+Calculator + the Simple Math

 You get roughly one summer per year of life left.
 At 40 with an average lifespan, that's about 40 more.
 Here's how to count yours and spend them.

-How Many Weekends Do You Get in a Lifetime?
+How Many Weekends in a Lifetime?
+About 4,000

 You get roughly 4,000 weekends in a full life, and you've already spent many.
 Here's the real number, how to count yours, and why it matters.